 Ah, Thanksgiving… the Super Bowl of culinary holidays.
-You know what’s on the table — but do you know what’s in your glass?
+You know what’s on the table — but do you know what’s in your wine glass?

 Like any other great dining experience, your meal should be a progression: You don’t hand your aunt a giant turkey leg when she walks in the door, do you?
 And the same goes for your wine.
 Here are a few bottles to get you through any heated political discussions and the usual nagging questions, all while making you look oh-so-sophisticated.